Barium Enema Prep

 - Ice popsicles

 Throughout the day, please make sure you drink plenty of liquids to prevent dehydration.
-The liquids are an important part of the preparation.

-DAY OF THE EXAMINATION:
+DAY OF THE PROCEDURE:

 Continue to follow a clear liquid diet.
 You may resume a normal diet AFTER your exam.